odoo/documentation/discuss/mentions.rst

 and recipient.
 You can send direct messages to other users from within the Discuss module by creating a new conversation or selecting an existing one from the sidebar.
-Direct messages can be sent from anywhere in Odoo using the speech bubble icon in the top bar.
+Direct messages can be sent from anywhere in Twenty20 using the speech bubble icon in the top bar.
 The online status of other users is displayed to the left of their name.
 A **green dot** indicates that a user is Online, an **orange dot** that they are Idle, and a **grey dot** that they are